(+20) 102 800 2828 [email protected]

 Horus (the rising Sun), followed by Ra (the Sun from Heliopolis), will be the most prominent at all times, depending on the city or hegemonic nome.

-When Thebes’ kings belonged to the same dynasty as the Hyksoses, Amun, God of Thebes, came to be regarded as a national deity, mainly when linked with Ra and under the name of Amun-Ra, was worshipped in nearly every Egyptian city.
+When Thebes’ kings belonged to the same dynasty as the Hyksoses, Amun, the God of Thebes, came to be regarded as a national deity, mainly when linked with Ra and under the name of Amun-Ra, was worshipped in nearly every Egyptian city.

 Ancient Egyptian Hieroglyphics Symbols